 The good news is, with a few small additions to your bedtime setup, you can turn any hotel room or guest bedroom into a relaxing sanctuary of sleep.
 Assemble these recommendations to make your own sleep travel pack—they’ll fit in a small bag the size of a dopp kit or makeup bag.
 Bring these bedtime boosters along next time you travel to help you get a good night’s sleep no matter where you are.

-Eye mask: Even a sliver of light can give your body trouble with trying to start up the sleep process.
+Eye mask: Even a sliver of light can prevent you from getting good-quality sleep.
 An eye mask is a great way to ensure that no light slips through (especially useful in hotels where lights from the hallway or city can slip in through doorways and windows).
 Here’s an option for an affordable, lightweight eye mask.

 Ear plugs: especially handy for travel when nighttime noise can be wildly unpredictable (rooming with snoring family or friends, for example).
 Here’s a pack that should last you a few trips.